 It is important to note that such a system emulates a continuous time crystal because the oscillations induced in the metamaterial are at a much lower frequency than the pump light itself.
 This allows the system to effectively "average out" the pump's periodicity over the timescale of the oscillations, making the pump appear continuous.
 As a result, the metamaterial transitions to a state showing persistent and synchronized oscillations, which are the defining features of a continuous time crystal.
 This innovative approach extends the concept of time crystals to photonic systems, where the interaction between light and matter can create new phases of matter with unique temporal properties.

+The combination of both spatial and temporal translational symmetry breaking defines a space-time crystal, exhibiting periodicity in both space and time.
+This phenomenon has been recently observed experimentally in a magnon platform \cite{trager2021real}.
+In this magnonic system, the oscillations of each particle in space have different phases, leading to a periodic modulation in both dimensions.
+This modulation results in the formation of a magnonic band structure due to the back folding of modes at the Brillouin zone boundaries of the space-time crystal.
+The study also demonstrates interactions between magnons and the space-time crystal, leading to lattice scattering and the generation of ultrashort spin waves that cannot be described by classical dispersion relations for linear spin wave excitation.

-Unlike condensed-matter ``time-crystals'', a photonic time crystal is a medium with time-varying macroscopic optical properties.
+Unlike condensed-matter ``time-crystals'', a PTC is a medium with time-varying macroscopic optical properties.
 To achieve these time-varying periodic optical properties, an external periodic pump is required, similar to discrete time crystals.
 However, from a microscopic view, in discrete time crystals, particles generally oscillate at a frequency different from that of the external pump.
 The interactions among the atoms themselves mainly determine this oscillation.
-In contrast, in photonic time crystals, the material's particles are directly driven by an external pump and oscillate in synchronization with it.
-Moreover, the photonic time crystal represents an independent research direction that studies the interactions between light and matter in time-varying media.
-It does not focus much on the microscopic behavior of atoms, while time crystals are more concerned with the particles' quantum behavior.
+In contrast, in PTCs, the material's particles are directly driven by an external pump and oscillate in synchronization with it.